PtrBreak/WinPSP/README.md

 ### Why this matters

 Batch files (`.cmd` / `.bat`) often spawn **child shells**.
-If the outer shell exits early while inner shells continue running, Windows will think the command has finished, and WinBSP will:
+If the outer shell exits early while inner shells continue running, Windows will think the command has finished, and WinPSP will:

 - stop blocking shutdown
 - allow the system to continue shutting down